-At ALL DAY Tattoo in Bangkok, you will find our prices very reasonable, as we only charge for time spent tattooing, and our the time it takes making your design is free of charge.
+At ALL DAY studio, you will find our prices very reasonable, as we only charge for time spent tattooing, and our the time it takes making your design is free of charge.
 Our artists can work with you to produce a design that is artistically horrifying as well as a satisfying one that won’t break the bank.

 Bear in mind that you don’t have to cover your body with horror tattoos to show you are a fan of the genre.
 A single horror tattoo placed on your forearm or thigh or chest will satisfy many horror art fans without going having to go the whole nine yards and cover your whole body.

 A single horror tattoo can be very effective, particularly if you choose the right artist and it is a great work of art.

 To get your horror-loving brain whirring in the right direction, here is a just a small sample of the hundreds of horror movie themes and characters that have been inked onto people’s skins in recent times.